MattVeall/Python/README.md

 # Python

-The files in this repository is the showing of my journey while learning python.
+The files in this repository is the showing of my learning of python.
 Everything was written by myself for the purpose of learning.